Needlepoint Dictionary of Stitches

 Three Ply loves yarn.
 Suzi does not want the yarn to become dirty so she locks it in the closet.
 When she is away, the cat will play.
 Find out what is happening when Suzi leaves the house.
 (Book has 22 pages and is easy to read)

 One person wrote, "This book has a very unique style that I just can't place; I'm thinking photographs of a clay cat placed in a doll house, but I can't prove it.
 Regardless, it is one that I, even as an adult, enjoyed.
 I wish my monsters would do what this one does!
 LOL,"

 Click on the Amazon link on the right to purchase "That Yarn Cat."

-I-Cord Magic is a collection of twelve knitting projects that are quick and simple to do.
+"Knitting I-Cords: 12 Simple Project" is a collection of twelve knitting projects that are quick and simple to do.
 Projects include hats, bracelets, pin, purse and others.
 Each project requires everyday materials such as double pointed knitting needles, yarns and other supplies that you can purchased from large box stores.